 Then you are exactly the kind of student that makes us love our jobs — because we know you can learn Hebrew!
 Probably the greatest difficulty for students to overcome is their fear of languages in general.
 We could explain to you how we introduce an oral component from the first day, encourage the community learning environment, teach students how the language works rather than just force mass memorization, or put you right into the text so that the joy of reading the Word affects you immediately, but the truth is — you just have to trust us.
 You are not the only person who believes they struggle with languages, but we have never had one who hasn’t learned to read.
 In fact, some of those who absolutely fall in love with Hebrew would tell you that they are not language people at all.
 We promise all our students that, if they will trust us and will work hard, they will be able to read Hebrew.

-If I am a super geek, why would I love this program?
+If I am serious about languages, why would I love this program?

 Meet Your Professors